 4. The DSO may have the ability to restore energy services rapidly using Smart Energy Services.
 However, the DSO does not have any means to identify this opportunity nor IT support to coordinate their recovery with the MNO so as to provide communication services for this operation.
-The DSO cannot use their Smart Energy Services to accellerate recovery and must send a technician to affect manual operations to restore electrical services.
+Without communication service, the DSO cannot use their Smart Energy Services to accelerate recovery and must send a technician to affect manual operations to restore electrical services.

 Service flow result